 To identify our median employee, we chose "annual base pay" as our globally consistent definition of pay.
-We calculated annual base pay using a methodology that reasonably reflects the annual compensation of employees, which included reasonable estimates of hours worked for hourly workers and annualized base pay for newly hired employees.
-We chose not to exclude any employees and used a valid statistical sampling approach to estimate the global median base pay of our workforce.
-Then we selected an individual whose base pay as of October 12, 2020, was at or near that value.
+We calculated annual base pay as of October 12, 2023, using a methodology that reasonably reflects the annual compensation of employees, which included reasonable estimates of hours worked for hourly workers and annualized base pay for newly hired employees.
+We chose not to exclude any employees and used a valid statistical sampling approach to estimate the median annual base pay of our global workforce.
+We then selected an individual whose annual base pay was at or near that value.

-For 2022, our median employee's annual total compensation (determined in a manner consistent with that of Ms. Peck in the Summary Compensation Table) was \$84,016.
-Ms. Peck's total annual compensation for the year ended December 31, 2022, as disclosed in the Summary Compensation Table, was \$14,003,540.
-Therefore, the ratio of Ms. Peck's pay to our median employee's pay was 167 to 1.
+For 2023, our median employee's annual total compensation (determined in a manner consistent with that of Ms. Peck in the Summary Compensation Table) was \$74,848.
+Ms. Peck's total annual compensation for the year ended December 31, 2023, as disclosed in the Summary Compensation Table, was \$15,237,853.
+Therefore, the ratio of Ms. Peck's pay to our median employee's pay was 204 to 1.